Planter Boxes: 5 Tips for Selecting the Best One

 Wood is a natural material that looks great but can be susceptible to rot and decay.
 So you have to be careful selecting the wood type.
 Cedar and redwood are your best options.
 Both are durable and rot-resistant.

 Pine and fir work equally well but lack the water resistance of cedar and redwood.
-So you’re planting boxes won’t hold up nearly as long.
+So you’re planting boxes that won’t hold up nearly as long.

 Treated lumber offers longevity.
 However, there’s an argument about whether the chemicals used to treat the wood hurt your plants.